-When you’re a child, your parents are not human beings with a ‘pre-you’ history.
+When you are a child, your parents are not human beings with a ‘pre-you’ history.
 As a teenager, you think that they are aliens from Planet Buzz Kill, put on earth with the sole purpose of getting in the way of your pursuit of a good time.
 As an adult, when the self-centeredness of youth has been scrubbed away, you make the startling, humbling realization that this whole time your mother has been a woman and your father has been a man.
 Their legal names are not ‘mom’ and ‘dad’; they are both complex individuals that live in a private world that you know little about.
 Time and time again they put their children before themselves, spent years working opposite shifts.
 Now that all four children have grown, and spread out into their own places in the country, my parents have discovered a new-found freedom.
 My father now works the day shift and is home every evening.
 They’ve since taken holidays and when they went to California in recent years, it was the first time they had been on a plane together.
-I was living in Australia when they took that trip.
-I sobbed with gratitude at the sight of their tanned and smiling faces; they finally got to relax after so many years of sacrifice and hard work.
+I was living in Australia when they took that trip, and when I saw the pictures of their tanned smiling faced, I sobbed with gratitude because they finally had that opportunity after so many years of sacrifice and hard work.

 When I was first in University and living briefly with extended family, my maternal grandparents came over after a follow-up with my Nana’s doctor.
 The news was quite dire, and as I was processing the concept that my grandmother had breast cancer, I caught a glimpse of them in the darkened hallway.
 They were standing slightly apart, talking quietly, and then they both made a gasping, sobbing noise and threw their arms around each other as if were both drowning, and the other was a buoy bobbing in deep dark waters.
 This was the first time, as I was approaching adulthood, that I realized that my Nana was not just a grandmother, but she was somebodies wife.
 She did recover and they have been married over sixty years.
 Now well into the winter of their lives, they have this incredible affection for one another that keeps them warm.

-Finding a home-cooked meal, a good night’s sleep and a scrap of dignity as a hospital patient can feel like a mathematical impossibility.
+As a patient you are hard pressed to get a decent meal, a good night’s sleep and a scrap of dignity.
 My mother has made it her mission to ensure that her husband is as comfortable and dignified as possible.
 She moves deftly around the bed, refilling drinks and bringing the cup to his lips, adjusting pillows and straightening blankets, placing her cool hands on his forehead, taking a compress on his face and hands to soothe him.
 In her performance of these tasks she is saying “I love you, I love you, I love you”.
 In the way he accepts her care, he is saying “I know you do, I love you too”.
 Watching this puts an inexhaustible lump in my throat—even the blind man from across the way can see how much these two are in love.
 For a moment I see them not as my parents, but as a husband and wife, trying to make some light in a terribly dark place.
 This is marriage at its best when it feels like things are at their worst–you feel scared and exhausted, so full of love and fear that you would gladly trade places with your spouse so they would never again feel any pain.
 I think about the moment in the hallway, when my grandparents clung to each other, and I see that now in the hospital room and it is then that I realize: love may not have the ability to cure, but it will always have the capacity to heal.